- November 16, 1892

-He was born on 16th of November, 1892, in Castel d’Ario, near the city of Mantua in the Lombardy region.
+He was born on November 16, 1892, in Castel d’Ario, near the city of Mantua in the Lombardy region.
 After serving in the Italian army in the World War I, Nuvolari started his racing career in 1920 riding motorcycles.
 Soon, he began to participate in car races, and over the years, he was active in both categories.

 During the 1920s, he was very successful in motorcycle racing and even was the European 350 cc class champion in 1925.
 That triumph was followed by four consecutive Nations Grand Prix (Italian Motorcycle Grand Prix) titles between 1925 and 1928.

 In the 1930s, Nuvolari focused on car racing and success was imminent.
 In 1930, Tazio won the Royal Automobile Club Tourist Trophy race at Silverstone and repeated that success in 1933.
 Nuvolari also won the 1930 Mille Miglia driving an Alfa Romeo, and he became the first driver who recorded an average speed of over 100 km/h.